Sign In Register

 Education

 Educational attainment is solid, with 45.1% holding a bachelor's degree or higher, near the national average.
 93.3% have completed high school.
-Area schools have an average test score of 4.4/10.
+School test scores average 3.2/10, below typical benchmarks.

 Climate & Weather

 Lyon enjoys a moderate climate with an average annual temperature of 62°F. Winters average 41°F in January while summers reach 81°F in July.
+With 301 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 55.9 inches.
 Air quality is rated Good with a median AQI of 43.

 Population